faizan-20/project-management-client/README.md

 # Project Management Client

-This is a web based project management tool aimed to provide open source alternative to commercial project management tools like jira.
-This provide project creation/deletion, management throught issues and role based access control throughout the project.
+This is a web based project management tool aimed to provide an open source alternative to commercial project management tools like jira.
+This provides project creation/deletion, management through issues and role based access control throughout the project.

 ## Developer Documentation